DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-06-17-the-cpd-finder-tool.md

 ## Design thinking
 We decided on 2 approaches for exposing CPD offerings to users:

-1. Via a search and filter page where users can identify CPDs meeting their needs - designed in this sprint.
+1. Via a search and filter page, where users can identify CPDs meeting their needs - designed in this sprint.
 2. Via a question and recommendation approach - designed in sprint 2

 Edit: This was very high-level thinking at this stage.
 We determined the DfE development programmes to be CPDs and included them in this tool.

 ### Design approach
-The search and filter is roughly based on the gov.uk faceted search pages used for content such as Research and Statistics, and Policy papers and consultations.
+The search and filter is roughly based on the gov.uk faceted search pages used for content such as <a href="https://www.gov.uk/search/research-and-statistics" target="_blank">Research and Statistics</a> and <a href="https://design-patterns.service.justice.gov.uk/components/filter/" target="_blank">MoJ design system filter component</a>.
 The results are fed from a .json file containing the CPD courses.

 Given the basic level of this concept, none of the search or filtering elements work.
 There is no pagination of the results.